 The Company has indirect exposure to equity risk through unit-linked policies where the investor bears the investment risk.
 This exposure arises because fund charges, a source of income for the Company, depend on future performance of the unit-linked funds.
 These funds are typically invested in a mixture of asset classes, including equities.
-However, the Company manages this risk exposure via the use of equity options.
+However, the Company manages this risk exposure via the use of equity derivatives.

-At the reporting date, the impact of a 20% fall in equity prices would reduce the Company's net assets by €3.2m.
+At the reporting date, the impact of a 20% fall in equity prices only has a limited impact on the balance sheet due to the hedging strategy of the Group, reducing the Company's net assets by €5.5m.